When to Level Up?

 Moving from Level 1 to Level 2

 Level 1 is our introductory class series to Lindy Hop and has six-hours of class.
-It is recommended for and common among students to take this class multiple times because it contains foundational material that the rest of our classes build upon.
+It is recommended and common among students to take this class multiple times because it contains foundational concepts and material that the rest of our classes build upon.

 Lindy 2 Minimum Requirements